Integrated circuit design: Analog design

 Before the advent of the microprocessor and software based design tools, analog ICs were designed using hand calculations and process kit parts.
 These ICs were low complexity circuits, for example, op-amps, usually involving no more than ten transistors and few connections.
 An iterative trial-and-error process and "overengineering" of device size was often necessary to achieve a manufacturable IC.
 Reuse of proven designs allowed progressively more complicated ICs to be built upon prior knowledge.
 When inexpensive computer processing became available in the 1970s, computer programs were written to simulate circuit designs with greater accuracy than practical by hand calculation.
 The first circuit simulator for analog ICs was called SPICE (Simulation Program with Integrated Circuits Emphasis).
 Computerized circuit simulation tools enable greater IC design complexity than hand calculations can achieve, making the design of analog ASICs practical.

-As many functional constraints must be considered in analog design, manual design is still widespread today.
+As many functional constraints must be considered in analog design, manual design is still widespread today, in contrast to digital design which is highly automated, including automated routing and synthesis.
 As a result, modern design flows for analog circuits are characterized by two different design styles – top-down and bottom-up.
 The top-down design style makes use of optimization-based tools similar to conventional digital flows.
 Bottom-up procedures re-use “expert knowledge” with the result of solutions previously conceived and captured in a procedural description, imitating an expert's decision.
 An example are cell generators, such as PCells.